Algebraic Geometry/Commutative Algebra Seminar, 2025–2026

 Thursday, Jan.
 29 Fuxiang Yang (Notre Dame) Syzygies of Binary Forms and Linearly Presented Ideals

 Thursday, Feb.
-19 Ian Le (Australian National University) TBA
+19 Ian Le (Australian National University) Cluster Structures on Braid Varieties

 Thursday, Mar.
 12 No seminar (Spring break)